Newquay Zoo Internships

 Newquay Zoo is part of the Whitley Wildlife Conservation Trust family, comprising Paignton Zoo, Living Coasts, Slapton Ley and two urban nature reserves.
 Newquay Zoo opened in 1969, has become one of the country's top Zoos, contributing towards ground breaking and innovative conservation programmes.
 It has also proved itself to be one of the best visitor attractions in the South West.

-We currently have a vacancy for voluntary internships for a period of 6 months (including a one month probationary period) working with our bird keeping department.
+We currently have a vacancy for voluntary internships for a period of 6 months (including a one month probationary period) working with our carnivore keeping department.
 Newquay Zoo is open every day and the placements will be full time i.e. a five day working week including some weekends.
-The main role of the keeping interns will be to attend the husbandry requirements of the bird collection as directed by the Senior Keeper in charge.
+The main role of the keeping interns will be to attend the husbandry requirements of the carnivore collection as directed by the Senior Keeper in charge.

 All internships are purely voluntary and as such it is with regret that Newquay zoo cannot provide any financial support or expenses to those wishing to apply for these positions.
 To ensure that interns are provided with valuable experience; a training agreement will be completed and reviewed regularly and a training record will be provided upon completion of the placement.